“When you play the Game of Thrones, you win or you die. There is no middle ground.” –Cersei Lannister

 In the end though, it’s well worth it.
 By far one of the funnest war games I’ve played, my favorite part is how little a factor luck is.
 The game hinges on social pressures between players (trading offers for alliances, currying favor with whoever owns the Throne, bluffing each other over bidding wars and which card your opponent will play) and tactics on placing disks that anticipate what opponents (and even allies) are putting down.

 Each House plays very different due to their geographical location and cards, some favoring constant assault, others a turtle and slow crawl to victory.
-And once everyone is comfortable enough with the game, you can even invent your own House rules (get it?
-House?
-I’m hilarious) or make your own character cards.
+And with the expansion, there’s even more variety in both starting positions and House decks.
 Overall an awesome game for both fans of the books/show and those without knowledge of it.